dbmrq/vim-ditto/README.md

 `:DittoOn` is automatically disabled for readonly files, so you can call it for every text file, like in the example, and Vim's help files won't get all highlighted.
 If you're editing a readonly file and you still want to turn on Ditto's `autocmd`s, you can use `:DittoOn!`, with the exclamation mark.

-As for `:DittoOff`, you guessed it again, it removes the highlighting and the `autocmd`s (ok, you got me, `:NoDitto` does the exact same thing).
+As for `:DittoOff`, you guessed it again, it removes the highlighting and the `autocmd`s.

 #### `:DittoSentOn`, `:DittoParOn` and `:DittoFileOn`